 Born with serious physical and mental disabilities that baffled her parents and doctors, it was not until 1988, after the thirty-three-year-old was featured in a PBS documentary, “Bravo Gloria,” that the Lenhoffs learned from viewers, and then physicians, that she had Williams Syndrome.
 The condition unknown at the time of her birth, is caused by the absence of about twenty genes from a particular chromosome.
 As a result, explains her father Howard Lenhoff, “this genetic anomaly renders in the majority of Williams people a love of music and, in some, an exceptional talent.”

-After living at home for more than forty years, Gloria became a resident of the Baddour Center, a 120-acre Methodist-run community in Senatobia, MA for people with mental retardation.
+After living at home for more than forty years, Gloria became a resident of the Baddour Center, a 120-acre Methodist-run community in Senatobia, MA for people with intellectual disabilities.

 “We had to confront the question of who would take care of Gloria after we die,” says Dr. Lenhoff, 72, a biologist who suffered a mini-stroke several years ago; his wife Sylvia, a retired university administrator and educator, is being treated for breast cancer.
-After a long, fruitless effort to heighten Jewish awareness in Southern California of the needs of “our retarded,” the Lenhoffs decided to place Gloria in the care of a Christian “safe, wholesome, and loving village for mentally retarded people that also has a strong pogram in music.
+After a long, fruitless effort to heighten Jewish awareness in Southern California to this need, the Lenhoffs decided to place Gloria in the care of a Christian “safe, wholesome, and loving village for people with intellectual disabilities that also has a strong program in music.
 Although our hearts would be lighter if we could find a comparable Jewish village, we’ve had to give up on providing a Jewish environment so that Gloria’s safety [she suffered serious injury after being hit by a car in 1991] and musical needs can be satisfied.”
 The Baddour Center’s choir, “The Miracles,” tours 15,000 miles a year singing in praise of the Gospel.
 With the addition of Gloria, Hebrew melodies have been added to their repertoire, as, for example, in their November 30, 2000 performance at the Kennedy Center.

-The Lenhoffs’ dilemma reflets the struggle often confronted by Jewish parents of cognitively impaired adult children, an estimated three percent of the general population.
+The Lenhoffs’ dilemma reflects the struggle often confronted by Jewish parents of cognitively impaired adult children, an estimated three percent of the general population.
 Dr. Lenhoff, a former resident of Costa Mesa, California, describes his family’s experience with the organized Jewish community as “discouraging.”
-He cites a survey by the local Jewish Federation in Orange County, California which rated helping the Jewish “retarded” as the thirty-fourth priority on a list of thirty-nine.
-“Many retarded people have talents,” says Dr. Lenhoff, “but people expect nothing from them—so they do nothing.”
+He cites a survey by the local Jewish Federation in Orange County, California which rated helping the Jews with intellectual disabilities as the thirty-fourth priority on a list of thirty-nine.
+“Many cognitively impaired people have talents,” says Dr. Lenhoff, “but people expect nothing from them—so they do nothing.”

 Gloria’s situation is a case in point.
 At a young age, she demonstrated a great love and capacity for music.
 Her parents bought her a half-size accordion to get her started.
 At the age of eleven, she began voice lessons, singing Mozart and Handel right off, although she couldn’t—and still can’t—read music.
 At her bat mitzvah, her father remembers, she sang a selection from the Song of Songs in her lyric soprano voice with perfect pitch and precise enunciation.
 “At the reception, she picked up the new, full-sized accordion we had bought her only a few weeks earlier and, almost miraculously, played the ‘Anniversary Waltz’ for her grandparents’ fortieth wedding anniversary.”
 Yet, at the time, no Jewish camping programs would accept her, so she attended church-sponsored camps.
 “She came home singing ‘Jesus Loves Me,’” Dr. Lenhoff recalls.